Button in the Left-Right Window, Single Window and Series Window Hotkey: i Menu: Image > Indices Context menu: Indices

 N: Count of all evaluated measured points.
 Because the region of the blind spot is eliminated from the calculations, the number may be smaller than the point count in the pattern

 MD: Mean Deviation (mean defect) = mean value of all total deviation (defect depth) values.
 The lower the MD, the more the visual field is damaged.
-(MD+ = option "Defect value sign (+) active NOTE: Each value is equally weightened (some instruments use different weights, which changes MD)
+MD+: option "Defect value sign (+)" active - Note the comment above concerning differences to device values

 PSD: Pattern Standard Deviation = standard deviation of total deviation values (defect depth).
 The higher the index, the greater are the differences between the total deviation (defect depth) of different points